GeoscienceAustralia/ptha/misc/probabilistic_inundation_tonga2020/sources/random/README.md

 ## Key codes:

 * [./select_random_scenarios.R](./select_random_scenarios.R) - This samples the scenarios (with importance sampling based on the max-stage at a site near Tongatapu), and assigns them nominal rates to achieve consistency with PTHA18.
-The scenarios and their rates are written to file.
+The scenarios and their rates are written to csv files.
 We also make plots comparing the max-stage vs exceedance-rates implied by the sample of scenarios, and the original PTHA18.

 * [./generate_initial_conditions.R](./generate_initial_conditions.R) - This can be run after running [select_random_scenarios.R](select_random_scenarios.R), in order to make rasters with the vertical deformation associated with each randomly selected scenario.